Anupong Paochinda: Career

 On 14 January 2010, Anupong ordered the suspension of Major General Khattiya Sawasdipol, the controversial "Seh Daeng", after an inquiry committee found that Khattiya had publicly proclaimed his loyalty to the United Front of Democracy Against Dictatorship ("Red Shirts"), a political group supporting Thaksin Shinawatra, breaching military discipline.
 The following day, Anupong's office in the Royal Thai Army headquarters was attacked by unknown parties using an M79 grenade launcher.
 The unoccupied office was slightly damaged.
 During the 2010 "Red Shirts" uprising, the government of Abhisit Vejjajiva appointed General Anupong chief officer of the Centre for the Resolution of the Emergency Situation (CRES), in charge of restoring law and order.
 Thus he was responsible for the bloody military crackdown on the protest movement in mid-May 2010.

 Anupong retired on 30 September 2010.
 He was succeeded by General Prayut Chan-o-cha.

 After the 22 May 2014 coup d'état, the junta—led by Prayut—appointed Anupong a member of its "advisory board" overseeing security issues.
 Three months later, on 30 August, he was appointed minister of interior in General Prayut's military-dominated government.

+On 31 August 2023 Anupong expired from the post of Minister of Interior due to the election result that Srettha Thavisin from Pheu Thai Party won the 2023 Thai general election.
+He has already decided to retire from politics because he has been in office since 2014, a total period of 9 years.
+As a result, he is the third longest-serving Minister of the Interior after Prince Damrong Rajanubhab and Field Marshal Praphas Charusathien respectively.